VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 - Sender and recipient create Virgil accounts with a pair of asymmetric keys:
     - public key on Virgil Public Keys Service;
     - private key on Virgil Private Keys Service or locally.
-- Sender encrypts the data using Virgil Crypto Library and the recipientвЂ™s public key.
+- Sender encrypts the data using Virgil Crypto Library and the recipient's public key.
 - Sender signs the encrypted data with his private key using Virgil Crypto Library.
 - Sender securely transfers the encrypted data, his digital signature and UDID to the recipient without any risk to be revealed.
-- Recipient verifies that the signature of transferred data is valid using the signature and senderвЂ™s public key in Virgil Crypto Library.
+- Recipient verifies that the signature of transferred data is valid using the signature and sender's public key in Virgil Crypto Library.
 - Recipient decrypts the data with his private key using Virgil Crypto Library.
 - Decrypted data is provided to the recipient.